Tarrasch/statement-of-research-8903/statement.markdown

 % Arash Rouhani
 %

-This document is written by Arash Rouhani, a CS student at georgia tech with the intention of pursuing a research project in the Golems Humanoid Robotics Lab.
+This document is written by Arash Rouhani, a CS student at Georgia Tech with the intention of pursuing a research project in the Golems Humanoid Robotics Lab.